 Conclusion

-Remember that ux sitemap is not a user journey, but it is helpful to align your sitemap with the user journey so that it follows a logical, user-centered path.
+Remember that a UX sitemap is not a user journey, but it is helpful to align your sitemap with the user journey so that it follows a logical, user-centered path.
 The sitemap is meant to show how the pages or content are organized and how they fit together.

 You can easily create a visual ux sitemap in Word for small websites.
 Adversely, for large businesses with more content, a visual sitemap can ensure that nothing is missed in the design or duplicated (that you don’t want to copy), and it helps with content creation in the same way that an outline might.